acbsp/bonafide.guru/en/contents.rst

 spiritual nature and God and want to avoid the deceit of different pseudo gods and gurus.
-It will help us to see the surrounding world in a different way, to learn the things which ISKCON leaders were hiding from us for many years; to see Srila Prabhupada as he really is, His true Greatness; to better and more properly understand the philosophy exposed in his books and truly become spiritually happy people.
+It will help us to see the surrounding world in a different way, to learn the things which ISKCON leaders were hiding from us for many years; to see |SP| as he really is, His true Greatness; to better and more properly understand the philosophy exposed in his books and truly become spiritually happy people.

-In this book we are presenting materials based on the philosophy and authentic documents signed by Srila Prabhupada personally.
+In this book we are presenting materials based on the philosophy and authentic documents signed by |SP| personally.
 All this materials are supported by the references from Sastras and many books of A.C.
 Bhaktivedanta Svami Prabhupada.
-For your convenience we have quoted from “The final order” book the ISKCON guru’s letters, conversations, documents and documents left by Srila Prabhupada, which as a matter of fact define the way of ISKCON development for the whole period of its existence.
-We also bring documents, fragments from the books, letters, lectures and conversations of His Divine Grace Srila Prabhupada.
+For your convenience we have quoted from “The final order” book the ISKCON guru’s letters, conversations, documents and documents left by |SP|, which as a matter of fact define the way of ISKCON development for the whole period of its existence.
+We also bring documents, fragments from the books, letters, lectures and conversations of |HDGSP|.

 We express our gratitude to the devotees who have worked on the creation of “The final order” book.